ksator/VXLAN-EVPN/TRAINING/day-3/lab_guides/Inter_AS_option_A_lab.md

   - or a border leaf in a remote datacenter (in that case there are 2 DC in total).
 - so the leaves 1 and 2 are border leaves.

-## Instructions:
+## Instructions

 load S-IRB configuration on the devices.

-We will use one vlan tag for each IP VRF.
+We will use one vlan tag for each IP VRF:
-`tenant-blue` is an IP VRF.
+- `tenant-blue` is an IP VRF.
 The vlan tag `1234` will be used for the IP VRF `tenant-blue`

-## Devices configuration
+### Devices configuration

+The configuration of devices leaf 1 and leaf 2 (border leaves) and host 1 (external router or border leaf of a remote data center) need to be updated.
-Change the devices configuration to use the following:
+Change their configuration to use the following:

-### leaf 1
+#### leaf 1
 ```
 interface Ethernet5
    description host1 (external-router or remote-dc-border-leaf)